10 Essentials For Your Sustainable Travel Kit

 My Sea to summit spork can pretty much get any job done (except for spaghetti).
 It’s made out of anodized aluminum, which means its super strong and insanely lightweight (as in . . . lighter than a plastic fork).
 I’ve traveled with it in my carry-on bag, and have never had an issue getting through security.
 Sea to Summit also makes utensil sets if you prefer having a knife and fork on hand.
 Similarly, To-Go Ware makes a bamboo utensil set that includes a knife, fork, spoon, and pair of chopsticks that come in a compact travel case.

 Reusable Coffee Cup:

 At this point, you’re probably tired of hearing me talk about my ecoffee cup, but the multifunctionality of it makes it the perfect addition for your sustainable travel kit.
 You can stuff it with snacks for long haul flights, or grab some local, freshly-squeezed O.J. without needing a disposable cup.
-If you’re curious to learn more, check out my blog: “5 Ways to Use Your Ecoffee Cup.”
+If you’re curious to learn more, check out my blog: 5 things you can do with your reusable coffee cup.

 Reusable Water Bottle: